Meeting Your Mentor for the First Time? Here Are 15 Must-Ask Questions to Consider

 Everything is a lesson, and every person learns a different lesson based on their own individual experiences.
 Perhaps your mentor learned the art of navigating relationships after losing a big account when they were up and coming.
 Or, perhaps they understood the art of delegation after burning out while working 80 hours a week.

-Hearing from your mentor about their experiences and understanding the lessons they took from them is a great way for you to avoid making the same mistakes.
+Hearing your mentor talk about their experiences is very helpful, and you can learn from their lessons and avoid their mistakes.
 Essentially, you’re able to learn crucial lessons without ever having to assume risk or be held accountable!

 It’s in these lessons you’ll find ways to make more informed decisions as you grow in your own role.